 Is fraudulent intent required under TUFTA?

-The largest percentage of fraudulent transfers are transactions conducted with an insider or affiliated person without payment of reasonably equivalent value in return (two of the badges of fraud listed above).
+The largest percentage of fraudulent transfers are transactions conducted with an insider or affiliated person without payment of reasonably equivalent value in return.
 An insider is “an entity whose close relationship with the debtor subjects any transactions made between the debtor and the insider to heavy scrutiny.”
 Tel.
 Equip.
 Network, Inc. v.
 TA/Westchase Place, Ltd., 80 S.W.3d 601, 609 (Tex.App.—Houston [1st Dist.]
 2002, no pet.).
-According to Business & Commerce Code Section 24.004(d), the term “‘Reasonably equivalent value’ includes, without limitation, a transfer or obligation that is within the range of values for which the transferor would have sold the assets in an arm’s length transaction.”
+According to Bus. & Com.
+Code Section 24.004(d), the term “‘reasonably equivalent value’ includes, without limitation, a transfer or obligation that is within the range of values for which the transferor would have sold the assets in an arm’s length transaction.”
 Combine these definitions and it is clear that intentionally moving assets out of reach of creditors can indeed be a challenge in the face of this law.

 The rights of creditors when it comes to transfers to spouses are governed by Family Code Section 4.106, which states that” a provision of a partition or exchange agreement made under this subchapter is void with respect to the rights of a pre-existing creditor whose rights are intended to be defrauded by it.”
 Note the requirement of intent.